OzasaHiro/AIdea_Catcher/README.md

 6. Presentation/Demonstration
    To be discussed:
    - Aim to showcase features from 1.(1) to 2.(5) including gamification
-   - Consider adding visual elements, animations, or voice, etc. for impact
+   - Consider adding modern UI/UX, visual elements, animations, or voice/sound, etc. for impact

 7. Additional Notes
    Last year's hackathon: